Darthion/Docs/intro.md

 Miners pledge DTH to become validator nodes.
 The reward of nodes is gas fee, which is distributed according to the mortgage proportion.

 ## Cross-Chain
-Assets such as BTC, ETH and stable coins can be mapped to Dithereum by an asset bridge.
-The realization method is to lock a certain amount of tokens on the original chain then generate a corresponding number of tokens on Dithereum.
+Assets such as BTC, ETH and stable coins can be mapped to Darthion by an asset bridge.
+The realization method is to lock a certain amount of tokens on the original chain then generate a corresponding number of tokens on Darthion.

-Dithereum encourages developers to provide more decentralized cross-chain solution.
+Darthion encourages developers to provide more decentralized cross-chain solution.

 ## Meta Transaction Function
-The meta-transaction function is supported, which allows users to reduce gas fees step-wise, and Dithereum will cover the payment of the reduced part.
+The meta-transaction function is supported, which allows users to reduce gas fees step-wise, and Darthion will cover the payment of the reduced part.
 The meta-transaction function allows to minimize the migration cost of DApp developers, as well as to effectively reduce the cost of DApp users.

-## Dithereum Technical Characteristics
+## Darthion Technical Characteristics
 - An open and decentralized network to maintain the security of the network and assets.
 - Support the programmability of EVM, the compatibility of smart contracts to reduce development or migration costs.
 - Meta-transaction function: gas fee reduction, effectively reducing the cost of developers and users on the chain.
 - Support cross-chain asset transfer to optimize users’ experience.

-## Dithereum Roadmap
+## Darthion Roadmap

 <table >
-    <tr style="background:rgba(0,0,0,0)" ><th colspan=5>Dithereum Technical Route</th> </tr>
+    <tr style="background:rgba(0,0,0,0)" ><th colspan=5>Darthion Technical Route</th> </tr>
     <tr style="background:rgba(0,0,0,0)" >
 <th > Stage </th><th> Features </th><th> Time </th><th> Sub Stage </th><th> Technical Points </th>
 </tr>
 <tr style="background:rgba(0,0,0,0)" >
 <tr style="background:rgba(0,0,0,0)" ><td rowspan=9 >Phase 1</td><td rowspan=9 >
-The initial version of Dithereum.
+The initial version of Darthion.

 The system is stable and easy to use.

 Developers can develop and promote Dapp at low cost.

-Users can participate in Dapp on Dithereum with a low threshold.</td><td rowspan=9 >2022 Q1</td><td rowspan=3 >Public Beta</td><td>Higher transaction performance</td></tr>
+Users can participate in Dapp on Darthion with a low threshold.</td><td rowspan=9 >2022 Q1</td><td rowspan=3 >Public Beta</td><td>Higher transaction performance</td></tr>
 <tr style="background:rgba(0,0,0,0)" ><td>Lower transaction costs</td></tr>
 <tr style="background:rgba(0,0,0,0)"><td>Meta transaction subsidy</td></tr>
 <tr style="background:rgba(0,0,0,0)"> <td rowspan=3 >Node Election</td><td>More decentralized and safer</td></tr>